billiegoose/nde/README.md

 ## Features

- - zero install - works completely in the browser
+ - [x] zero install - works completely in the browser
+ - [x] built in Git UI for cloning repos, making commits, pushing branches
- - loads modules directly from https://unpkg.com (works for some modules anyway)
+ - [x] freedom from `npm install` - `import` loads the latest version of a module directly from https://unpkg.com (works for some modules anyway)
- - built in Babel code compiler with JSX support
+ - [x] built in Babel code compiler with JSX support
- - import stylesheets like in Webpack with built in CSS loader
+ - [x] import stylesheets like in Webpack with built in CSS loader
- - hot module reloading (works but needs improvement)
- - save your work directly to Github (works in the console, still working on GUI)
- - caches everything locally so you can still work offline
+ - [x] caches everything locally so you can still work offline
+ - [ ] reload pages on file save w/ hot module reloading
+ - [ ] automatic version pinning for modules
+ - [ ] built in rollup or jspm to create minified code bundles for production
+ - [ ] built in test runner
+ - [ ] one-click deploy to Now like on CodeSandbox
+ - [ ] multi-user collaborative editing?
+ - [ ] P2P goodness?

 ## Status